library-pals/read-action/README.md

 - `required-metadata`: Required metadata properties.
 This can be used to make the action open a pull request if one of these values is missing data in the desired book instead of committing directly to a repository.
 Default: `title,pageCount,authors,description`.

+- `thumbnail-width`: The width of the thumbnail image for books sources from Google Books.

 ## Trigger the action

 To trigger the action, [create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event) with the following body parameters: